 I love getting to take a sneak peek at Scholastic Book Club selections every month and share them with you.
-This month I chose to peak at their Easter Picture Books.
+This month I chose to peek at their Easter Picture Books.
 This 5 pack of Easter themed books is a great mix of stories focusing on different parts of the holiday.
-Don’t forget to enter for a chance to win all 5 books from Scholastic Book Clubs
+Don’t forget to enter for a chance to win all 5 books from Scholastic Book Clubs.

-by Kristina Evans is a sweet (maybe too sweet) book about doing the right thing.
+The Best Easter Prize – by Kristina Evans is a sweet (maybe too sweet) book about doing the right thing.
 It’s Easter morning and after church is a big Easter egg hunt and whoever finds the most wins the prize.
-At first our heroine can’t find any but then she hits the jackpot only to find a crying friend who has an empty basket.
-Of course she offers her some of her eggs (sweet) but then they cross the finish line holding hands (too sweet).
-My dislike of sickly sweet picture books aside the story as a whole is cute, my kids enjoyed it and the lesson is valuable.
+At first, our heroine can’t find any but then she hits the jackpot only to find a crying friend who has an empty basket.
+Of course, she offers her some of her eggs (sweet) but then they cross the finish line holding hands (too sweet).
+My dislike of sickly sweet picture books aside, the story as a whole is cute.
+My kids enjoyed it and the lesson is valuable.

 The Biggest Easter Basket Ever

 by Steven Kroll is another story about cooperation and how two helpful hands are better than one, and a whole bunch of hands is way better!
 Clayton and Desmond both want to win the town’s biggest Easter basket competition but after making their own baskets they sneak a peek at the competition and realize they don’t stand out.
 Luckily as the story progresses they figure out working together is key.
 My son loved this book but some younger friends (young 4-year-olds) lost interest in the middle.
 I love this author and I love how working together is presented in a practical way instead of simply because it’s the right thing because I think the former is easier for young kids to grasp.